COLI: A Hierarchical Efficient Compressor for Large Images: Compressor for Large Image(COLI)

 \subsubsection{\textbf{Practical Implementation}}

 First, model parameters (e.g., convolutional or fully-connected layer weights) are flattened into one-dimensional vectors and partitioned into fixed-size groups.
-Then, each group is independently compressed by searching for an optimal scalar $\theta^*$ that minimizes the reconstruction error based on Eq. \eqref{key}, where $a_n=1/(\pi+n), n=1,\cdots,N$.
-To ensure efficient storage, $\theta^*$ is quantized into discrete levels with a predefined step size, and only the corresponding integer index is stored.
+Then, each group is independently compressed by searching for an optimal scalar $\theta^{*}$ that minimizes the reconstruction error based on Eq.~\eqref{key}, where $a_n=1/(\pi+n), n=1,\cdots,N$.
+This choice is used to construct the winding trajectory: since $\pi$ is irrational, $\{a_n\}$ are irrationally independent, which avoids periodic repetition and enables a denser and more uniform coverage of the target space.
+In the Hyper-Compression module, $N$ denotes the dimensionality of each target group; we instantiate the theorem with $N=2$ by pairing adjacent parameters for a 2-to-1 compression, which already provides a favorable compression--fidelity trade-off.
+The discretization (step size) for quantizing $\theta^{*}$ is selected per experiment to best cover the parameter distribution: a finer step gives denser candidates and smaller $\epsilon$, while a coarser step increases $\epsilon$ but improves compression; for a fixed discretization density, $\epsilon$ typically grows with larger $N$.
+Subsequently $\theta^{*}$ is quantized into discrete levels with the chosen step size, and only the corresponding index is stored.

 Since real-world model parameters are not naturally confined to the interval $[0,1]$, we apply an adaptive affine normalization to map each parameter group into an appropriate target range prior to compression.
 The normalization range is dynamically selected based on the statistical distribution of the group, which helps balance the compression ratio and reconstruction fidelity.
 Additionally, for parameter groups exhibiting outliers or heavily-tailed distributions, we incorporate a scaling factor strategy to handle such irregularities.
 Groups are categorized based on their distance from the group centroid, and appropriate scaling factors are applied to prevent outliers from degrading the overall compression performance.